 Did you know heart disease is the number one cause of death for both men and women in the United States?
 It is an equal-opportunity killer which claims over 600,000 million lives annually.
-But there are things you can do

 The Baird Wellness Center, located at Masonic Village at Elizabethtown, is known for offering an array of cardiovascular and strength equipment, personal training and group fitness classes to village residents and the greater community.
-But did you know the Baird

 Masonic Village staff member Marcia Blome makes her hour-and-a-half commute to Elizabethtown on bike, in recognition of National Bike Month.